Skip to content

 This module is broken up into four primary data structure categories.
 Each category introduces new concepts that build on previously introduced elements, and is thus designed to be consumed linearly.

-The first chapter on lists outlines basic in-memory data storage concepts and presents some of the most difficult Rust material in the module.
-The section provides an introduction to Rust’s most crucial memory management and ordering APIs, but further external language review is likely necessary to fully grok the implementation examples.
-This section also introduces how tightly knit the concepts of data structures and algorithms are by introducing the module’s first sorted structure.
+1. The first chapter on sequential structures covers foundational in-memory data storage concepts.
+This chapter presents some of the most difficult Rust material in the module with Rust’s comparative ordering and unsafe memory management APIs.
+Some external language review is likely necessary to fully grok the implementation examples.